n-osborne/logic-in-agda/src/FOL-Relational-Structures.lagda.md

 Then, we define substitution in the assignation function.
 An assignation function maps names to elements of the domain.
-Substitution add one name and one element of the domain to a previous mapping.
+Substitution adds one name and one element of the domain to a previous mapping.
 This again is used in the evaluation of the existential formulas.